sirapat-tm/HackerRank/README.md

-# HackkerRank
+# HackerRank
-This is the repository of my HackkerRank code on Python,SQL and Statistics
+This is the repository of my HackerRank code on Python,SQL and Statistics